 - “Designing and building healthy places for children,” by Arthur M. Wendel, Andrew L. Dannenberg, and Howard Frumkin.
 Published in the International Journal of Environment and Health Volume 2, 2008.

 - Academy of Architecture for Health - American Institute of Architects (AIA)

 - Active Living Research - Program of the Robert Wood Johnson Foundation

 - Build Healthy Places – Program of the Robert Wood Johnson Foundation and Federal Reserve Bank of San Francisco

 - Center for Health Equity and Place – PolicyLink

 - Community Health and Planning Research Center – American Planning Association (APA)

 - Designing and Building Healthy Places - Centers for Disease Control and Prevention (CDC)

 - Healthy Communities & Healthy People - American Public Health Association (APHA)

-- NEW Livable Communities – AARP
+- Livable Communities – AARP